JoshWuu/NAOimitationv2/README.md

 ```bash
 python2 server.py
 ```
-This will start a server on the computer that will receive joint angles from the robot and send them for the robot to move.
-Subsequently, on the robot, execute the following command:
+This will start a server on the computer that will receive joint angles from the client and send them for the robot to move using NAOqi APS.
+Subsequently, on another terminal, the following command should be run:
 ```bash
 python3 client.py
 ```
-This will initiate a client on the robot responsible for sending joint angles to the computer so that it can forward them to the robot via the Naoqi API.
+This will initiate a client on the computer responsible for sending the joint angles to the server.
 You can also add in the terminal the route of a video file to test the robot movements with a video file with the following command or leave it empty to use the webcam as the video source:
 ```bash
 python3 client.py "route of the video"